michaelbaldanza/glossi-extension/devlog.md

 This confused me because `data.value` was a `string` when I checked it with `typeof`.
 In the end, TypeScript just needed assurance that I wasn't going to try to assign `result` an object (or maybe `data.value`, although it passes as a `string`, is read as an object with the signature `{ value: ${MY_VALUE} }`).
 I silenced the error by assigning `data.value` to a variable with [type annotation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-annotations-on-variables).

     const lookup: string = data.value;

+## September 21

+### Split dictionary responses in props

+Pass props programmatically in `Main.tsx` so that `Dictionary.tsx` doesn't require more complex type guards.